Nantahala Hiking Club History

 1958 – AT terminus is moved from Mt.
 Oglethorpe to Springer Mountain, GA.

-1963 – The Standing Indian Campground in the Nantahala National Forest is built.
+1963 – Standing Indian Campground in Nantahala National Forest is built.

-1966 – The ATC recorded that 234 persons had walked the entire AT.
+1966 – Appalachian Trail Conference recorded that 234 persons walked the entire AT.

 1968 – Congress passes the National Trails Act to preserve the AT.
-Friends and workers convince Rufus to formalize a hiking/trail maintenance club, today is known as the NHC.
+Friends and workers convince Rufus Morgan to formalize a hiking/trail maintenance club, today is known as Nantahala Hiking Club.

-1977 – The Winding Stair part of the AT is relocated due to new US Hwy 64 construction.
+1977 – Winding Stair section of the AT is relocated due to US Hwy 64 construction.

 1980 – Wesser Creek Trail (near the current Nantahala Outdoor Center) is abandoned as part of the AT, but kept as side trail.